 USDA Symbol: PHPA9

-Fall phlox is a showy clump-former, reaching a height of 3-4 ft.
-The pink, lavender, or rarely white flowers are borne in a 4-8 in. wide, terminal cluster.
-A pyramidal cluster of white to pink or lavender flowers atop a stout, smooth, erect stem.
-The stem’s narrow, oval leaves are 4-7 in. long.
+Fall Phlox is a showy clump-former, reaching a height of 3-6 ft.
+The pink, lavender, or rarely white flowers are borne in a 4-8 in. wide, terminal pyramidal cluster.
+The stout, smooth stem holds narrow leaves 4-7 in. long.

 If found in the wilds beyond its natural range, this species has probably escaped from cultivation.
-The plant has been widely used as a medicinal herb; the leaf extract is used as a laxative and for treating boils.
 Many color forms are found in gardens.
 The very similar Large-leaved Phlox (P. amplifolia) has a hairy stem, only 6-15 leaf pairs below the flower cluster, and a hairless corolla tube; it is found in the southern Appalachian Mountains.

 Plant Characteristics